trivago reports on World Travel Market London 2017: key topics and highlights.

 But more on that in a forthcoming article.
 Stay tuned.

-In pursuit of personalization
+In pursuit of personalisation

 Virtually every event speaker is touching upon it — and certainly every event speaker who’s discussing any kind of technology is diving into it.

 Simply, it’s the science and art of providing the best experience possible by treating each guest as an individual at every stage of their customer journey.
 A science, because it involves leveraging data and technology.
-And an art, because actually, there is no one single way to personalize the guest experience.
+And an art, because actually, there is no one single way to personalise the guest experience.
 It’s about finding the right style.

 “It really doesn’t have to be that complicated,” Inspiretec’s Luke Francis assures us.

-Fostering and nurturing relationships with potential, present, and previous guests through personalization can be as simple as collecting basic data on guest preferences and using it to make their stay all the more memorable.
+Fostering and nurturing relationships with potential, present, and previous guests through personalisation can be as simple as collecting basic data on guest preferences and using it to make their stay all the more memorable.
 Of course, it can also be as complex as harnessing artificial intelligence and machine learning.